mitogen-hq/mitogen/docs/services.rst

 Mitogen includes a simple framework for implementing services exposed to other contexts, with built-in subclasses that capture some common service models.
-This is a work in progress, and new functionality will be added as a common use for it is is found.
+This is a work in progress, and new functionality will be added as common usage patterns emerge.

 Overview